jotd666/amidar500/README.md

 - enemy speed increasing
 - number of enemies increasing
 - killed on horiz: hanging, killed on vertical: falling
-- enemy killed score 1 score per enemy sprite. or blit score in white
+- enemy killed score 1 score per enemy sprite
+- reorganize sprites to match various palettes when an enemy is killed (tricky!)

 CREDITS: